The Sound Reaches You Before the Sight: Three Days at Victoria Falls

 Victoria Falls Bridge spans the gorge between Zimbabwe and Zambia — a 111-meter drop to the boiling rapids below.
 You can walk onto it for free (no passport needed to reach the middle), and just standing there, looking down, is genuinely terrifying.

-The Parts I Didn't Expect
+The Parts You Won't Expect

 The KAZA UniVisa.
 For $50 USD, it covers both Zimbabwe and Zambia with multiple border crossings for 30 days.
 Without it, you'd need separate visas ($30 each) and could only cross once.
 If you want both sides of the falls — and you do — this is non-negotiable.

-What I'd Tell You Before You Go
+What to Know Before You Go

 Bring USD cash.
 Clean, post-2009 bills.
 The town runs on American dollars, but old or marked notes get refused everywhere.
 ATMs charge 5-8% fees. $50 and $100 bills get better exchange rates than small denominations.
 Budget $100-200 per day for activities, meals, and tips.